oshankkumar/sockshop/README.md

 A Golang demo web application.
 It is intended to aid the demonstration of how to write a web application in Golang using SOLID principles.
 This is a rewrite of https://github.dev/microservices-demo/ to demonstrate how to write a Golang web app following SOLID and idiomatic Go principles.

+You can also read this [blog post](https://medium.com/@oshankkumar/project-layout-of-golang-web-application-bae212d8f4b6) to know more about how to structure a golang web app.
 ## Overview

 This is the basic layout for the Go web app.